 Jack is a real person now.
 He makes jokes and is trying out sarcasm.
 He shows me how to use our DVD player and reads this blog over my shoulder.
 He begs to stay up late and challenges us to Phase-10.
 He makes a mistake and my mom-eyes see tears of frustration well up, but in a moment he swallows them down and holds his own.
+He recently discovered Calvin and Hobbes.
 He has an opinion about everything.
 He is perfecting his layup in our driveway.
 He is very much his eight-year-old self.

 Sometimes I see a slight pucker in his mouth and I remember nursing him.
 In a way this seems awkward now, but if I close my eyes I feel myself sitting in the rocking chair, damp blond curls sticking to the inside of my arm, sweet grunts and soft humming fill my ears.
 Eight years isn't really that long, when you think about it.

 Our weekend of skiing turned out to be a weekend of sunshine.
 A few quick trips into Bend for beers and coffee.
 No snow.
 No skis.